UniAVGen: Unified Audio and Video Generation with Asymmetric Cross-Modal Interactions: Conclusion

 \section{Conclusion}

-This work has introduced UniAVGen, a unified framework for generating high-quality audio and video jointly At its core lies the asymmetric cross-modal interaction mechanism (ATI).
+This work introduced UniAVGen, a unified framework for generating high-quality audio and video jointly.
+At its core lies the asymmetric cross-modal interaction (ATI).
 Unlike symmetric or global interaction designs, ATI enables modality-specific temporal alignment: it allows audio to efficiently perceive dynamics across adjacent video frames while empowering video frames to capture audio cues from neighboring audio segments.
-Complementing ATI, we further propose the Face-aware Modulation (FAM) module, which dynamically localizes facial regions and enhances interaction precision without incurring significant computational overhead.
-Additionally, we introduce Modality-Aware CFG during inference to explicitly strengthen cross-modal influences.
-Overall, UniAVGen sets a new benchmark for audio-video generation by unifying efficient training, strong cross-modal alignment, and broad generalization, paving the way for more practical and versatile multi-modal generation systems.
+Complementing ATI, we further propose the Face-aware Modulation (FAM) module, which dynamically localizes facial regions and enhances interaction precision.
+Additionally, we introduce MA-CFG during inference to explicitly strengthen cross-modal influences.
+Overall, UniAVGen sets a new benchmark for audio-video generation and paves the way for more practical and versatile multi-modal generation systems.

+\paragraph {\bf Acknowledgements.} { This work is supported by the Basic Research Program of Jiangsu (No. BK20250009), the Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China (No. JYB2025XDXM118), and the Collaborative Innovation Center of Novel Software Technology and Industrialization.}

 {

 }